trueberryless-org/trueberryless/src/src/content/work/thesis.md

 img: thesis.png
 img_alt: The microservice architecture of our prototype.
 description: |
-  A microservice solution with Siemens AG to analyze power grid anomalies, featuring a Kafka pipeline, PostgreSQL, GraphQL API, and an Angular dashboard for visualization.
+  A microservice solution with Siemens AG to analyze power grid anomalies, featuring a Kafka pipeline, PostgreSQL, GraphQL API, and an Angular dashboard for visualisation.
 tags:
   - Siemens AG
   - Data Pipeline